nuprl/tag-sound/gf-pldi-2018/model/README.md

 - count runtime time checks ?
 - be careful! don't mix typing with evaluation
 - stop using "typed modules" list, make module names have (id typed?)
+- decide about "stacks" vs. nested checks
+  ... should be possible to state soundness (RuntimeError) using checks,
+      is it worth the awkwardness?
+Matthias seems to think so but need to ask.

 Summary
 ---